West Greene High School (Tennessee): History

 Mosheim High School was closed when WGHS opened in 1966.

-Mosheim High School occupied a larger campus than WGHS but served grades 1-12 with an enrollment around 1000 students.
+Mosheim High School occupied a larger campus than WGHS but served grades 1-12 with an enrollment of around 1000 students.

-In 1966 Mosheim High became Mosheim Elementary and continues to serve grades K-8.
+In 1966, Mosheim High became Mosheim Elementary and continues to serve grades K-8.

-In 1973 the large "Old Mosheim High School" building was demolished to make way for a smaller, open classroom elementary school.
+In 1973, the large "Old Mosheim High School" building was demolished to make way for a smaller, open-classroom elementary school.